Graig Nettles Speaker Fees

 Baseball, Motivational Speakers, Sports Speakers

 Call 1.800.966.1380 to contact Graig Nettles booking agent, publicist, manager, pr firm, representative and management company if you would like to hire Graig Nettles for a speaker appearance, autograph signing, endorsement deal, tradeshow, convention, VIP meet and greet, licensing deal, print advertising, social media marketing campaign, television commercial or corporate event.
-Here you can find speaker fees, booking fees, costs, availability and schedule.
+Here you can find Graig Nettles's speaker profile, appearance fees, availability and schedule.
 To check availability and to coordinate booking Graig Nettles for your next event, contact PFP Sports $ Celebrity Talent Agency today.

 Retired baseball player, Graig Nettles, was born on August 20, 1944, in San Diego, California.
 Nettles was a third baseman and left-handed batter who played for the Minnesota Twins from 1967 to 1969, Cleveland Indians from 1970 to 1972, New York Yankees from 1973 to 1883, San Diego Padres from 1984 to 1986, Atlanta Braves in 1987 and Montreal Expos in 1988.

 Graig Nettles was a home run-slugging third baseman with a good glove who played 22 years in the majors.
 Although thought by many to be a likely Hall of Famer partly because of the spectacular glovework he exhibited in some of the World Series games he appeared in, he got less than 10% of the vote in the years that the baseball writers voted on him.